Best Small Business Credit Cards

 If you expect to carry a balance on your business card or to transfer a balance from one credit card to another, consider the APR that will be applied.
 Ask yourself the following questions:

-• Does the promotional APR for new customers suit you?
-The best business credit card issuers offer an introductory APR of 0%, which can be valid for up to 15 months.
+- Does the promotional APR for new customers suit you?
+Most of the biggest issuers offer an introductory APR of 0%, which can be valid for up to 15 months.

-• How big is the fee for partial or full balance transfer from one credit card to another?
-Some issuers don't charge a balance transfer fee for up to 60 days and apply a 0 APR on business credit cards for up to 15 months.
+- How big is the fee for partial or full balance transfer from one credit card to another?
+Some issuers don't charge a balance transfer fee for up to 60 days and apply a 0 APR for up to 15 months.

 Reward types

-If you're looking for the best credit cards for rewards, determine the following: What types of rewards are right for your business?
+If you're looking for rewards, determine the following: What types of rewards are right for your business?
 Do you travel a lot?
 Or maybe you want to use your credit card for business to build your business's credit score?

 Some credit cards feature attractive cash-back offers for everyday purchases.
-Others provide you with their best credit card signup bonus after spending a certain amount after opening an account.
+Others provide you with their maximum credit card signup bonus after spending a certain amount after opening an account.

 If the nature of your business requires frequent traveling, then go for the card that offers points you can use to pay for flights and other travel expenses.
-The best business credit cards for travel deliver significant savings on trips.
+Business credit cards for travel deliver significant savings on trips.

 What Qualifies You For a Business Credit Card?